2025 Worcestershire County Council election: Summary

 The Conservatives lost the majority they had held for 20 years, and the leader of the council, Simon Geraghty, lost his seat.
 Reform UK were the largest party, but were two seats short of a majority.
-Reform chose Jo Monk to be their new group leader after the election; she had been a Conservative councillor until March 2025 when she joined Reform.
-She was formally appointed as the new leader of the council at the subsequent annual council meeting on 22 May 2025, leading a minority administration.
+Reform chose Jo Monk as its group leader after the election.
+Monk had been elected as a Conservative in 2021 but defected to Reform in March 2025.
+She was formally appointed leader of the council at the subsequent annual council meeting on 22 May 2025, leading a minority administration.
+In May 2026, Reform's minority administration was replaced by a cross-party alliance of Conservatives, Greens, Liberal Democrats and independent councillors, with Green councillor Matt Jenkins becoming leader.
+The national Conservative Party subsequently suspended the leader of its council group, Adam Kent, for taking part in the agreement.